State Partnership Program Factsheet

 In the event of natural and other disasters, ranging from hurricanes to earthquakes, floods, and fires, the United States seeks to share and exchange the best practices and capabilities of our National Guards — our first-line responders.

-Through the global program, the U.S. National Guard and partnering countries conduct military-to-military training and education in support of common defense security goals and leverages whole-of-society relationships and capabilities to facilitate broader interagency and bilateral exchanges spanning military, government, economic and social spheres.
+Through the global program, the U.S. National Guard and partnering countries conduct military-to-military training and education in support of common defense security goals and uses bilateral exchanges across military, government, economic and social spheres.

 Examples of SPP programs include: